LeetCode-Feedback/LeetCode-Feedback/.github/ISSUE_TEMPLATE/bug-report--english-.md

 ---
-name: Bug report (English)
+name: Better solution
-about: Create a bug report to help us improve our content.
+about: 1423.
+Maximum Points You Can Obtain from Cards
-title: ''
+title: 'Better one pass solution'
-labels: ''
+labels: 'Better solution'
 assignees: ''

 ---